tochman/the_blue_print/chapters/09-3-cicd-pipeline-implementation.md

 Separating CI and CD allows you to control your deployment strategy.
 You might run CI on every commit but only deploy to production when you're ready.
 This separation also lets you deploy the same tested artifact to multiple environments (staging, production, etc.).
 :::

-## Getting Started: Your First CI/CD Pipeline
+## Getting started: Your first CI/CD pipeline

 Let's build a CI/CD pipeline step by step, starting with the basics and adding complexity gradually.

-### Step 1: Organizing Your Code for Automation {.unnumbered .unlisted}
+### Step 1: Organizing your code for automation {.unnumbered .unlisted}

 Before implementing CI/CD, your code repository needs to be organized in a way that supports automated processes.